home archive about links contact

 Ban gayi himmat!

-And you know how quickly revolutionary ideas spread.
+You know how quickly revolutionary ideas spread.
 Suddenly all the kids are asking: Didi, agar hum ek ho jaye, to bada kaam kar sakte hai?

-Agar hum ek ho jaye...
+Didi, agar hum ek ho jaye...

-To is ped ke aam bhi tod sakte hai?
+to is ped ke aam bhi tod sakte hai?

 But what's the use of all these mangoes, I ask you, if they're only going to be concentrated in the hands of a few?
 So the kids all line up, and Didi gives each of them a mango.
 Equitable distribution of wealth, see?